 Under most circumstances, changing your business name with the IRS will not require a new EIN—though it will require an EIN name change.
 To make this determination, see IRS Publication 1635.

-Although it’s rare, sometimes changes to names are made right after EINs are issued.
+Although it’s rare, sometimes changes to business names are made right after EINs are issued.
 If you recently received your EIN and have not made any tax filings with the IRS, then send your business name change request to: IRS, Stop 6055, Kansas City, MO 64999

 It’s a good idea to make a list of all the other agencies and companies that you do business with on a regular basis; be sure to include all state and local tax authorities, vendors, suppliers, service companies and banks.

 We can help you file a Certificate of Amendment if you would like to change the name of your LLC or corporation.
-Call us at 1-800-345-CORP if you are thinking about changing your LLC name.
+Call us at 1-800-345-CORP if you are thinking about changing your LLC or corporation name.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

 There are 15 comments left for Change Your Business Name with the IRSRashad Alakhras said: Thursday, September 30, 2021